-How do products get recalled?
+Recalls can occur in many different ways.
 Hazards in products come to CPSC in various ways.
 Sometimes a company will find a flaw in their own internal testing.
 Other times, unfortunately, it is found when a child is injured or killed.
 CPSC is limited in most cases to convincing the manufacturer to do a voluntary recall, so sometimes products remain in use, even if they have injured children.

-If two children’s products are recalled every week why don’t I hear about them?
+Unfortunately, manufacturers rarely pay to advertise the recall.
 When a product is recalled – even a product that has killed multiple children – manufacturers rarely pay to advertise the recall.
 Instead, they issue a press release.
 This news is very easy to miss.
 In fact, when a baby product is recalled, manufacturers typically only retrieve 10 to 30 percent of the units.
 This means that millions of dangerous recalled products are still in use, maybe even by you.

 Click here to read in Japanese.